isomerpages/govtech-gobusiness-main/pages/ipgrow/baker-tilly-singapore.md

 ## Baker Tilly Singapore

-Baker Tilly Singapore is a leading full-service accounting and advisory firm that provides a range of professional services including audit and assurance, tax, deal advisory, risk advisory, business restructuring and corporate recovery
+Baker Tilly Singapore is a leading full-service accounting and advisory firm that provides a range of professional services including audit and assurance, tax, deal advisory, risk advisory, business restructuring and corporate recovery.

 <b>Year established in Singapore:</b> 2007